 Emotional roller coaster

 Before taking sanctuary, Rosa had two jobs to make both ends meet, both paid at the minimum wage.
 “It’s not easy to find a job, but I had to quit both of them because the immigration [services] knew where I worked.”

-She did not want to put other workers at risk by her presence and she had heard stories about ICE raids in plants or other workplaces.
+She did not want to put other workers at risk by her presence.
 “I’ve seen it before and I began to think about everybody they could catch just because they were looking for me.”

 One of the only American she interacted frequently with is a former supervisor.
 “He would humiliate me for not speaking English.
 But then he realized that only Hispanics could bear this job.”
-Trying to make something positive out of her situation, Rosa Ortez Cruz says it has been an occasion to meet more American people.
+Trying to make something positive out of her situation, Rosa Ortez Cruz says it has been an occasion to meet and get to know more Americans.

 Every two weeks, she cooks pupusas, a central American delicacy, after the Sunday worship.
 Between the grill and the corn-flour dough, she speaks with the church volunteers, sweat beading on her forehead.

 Grateful for the support she is receiving from the church community she hesitates before calling it a “confinement,” but she then utters the word.
 “At the beginning, it was even harder, but I guess either I’m stronger, either you can adapt to anything.
 The hardest is when my children visit me and ask when I’ll be back.”

 Rosa Ortez Cruz finds herself in a long in-between, her status is in limbo.
 The sanctuary, her physical space, compares to a borderland, an area between two things or two countries, which contains features from both.
 The church is on the American territory, yet retrieved from it.
 Rosa is free to live there, yet her freedom of movement is also voluntarily restricted.
 She is symbolically at the periphery of the country, but inside it at the same time.
 Her only safe space has pushed her at the fringe of her own life.
 She lives in a confined borderland.